 |Garcinia Cambogia||Oxypregnane steroidal glycoside (hoodia Gordonii)|

 |Mulberry fruit extract|

-As can be seen, the big changes are the addition of mulberry fruit and Xylooligosaccharide and the removal of hoodia gordonii (they called it Oxypregnane steroidal glycoside).
-They also now call garcnia cambogia by it's proper name and not “citrin K.” The position of Chromium on the list has changed too.
+As can be seen, the big changes are the addition of mulberry fruit and Xylooligosaccharide and the removal of hoodia Gordonii (they called it Oxypregnane steroidal glycoside).
+They also now call garcinia cambogia by its proper name and not “citrin K.” The position of Chromium on the list has changed too.

 Where To Buy

 So where can people buy Plexus Slim?
-Because the company has a multi-level marketing (MLM) component to it, it's sold in stores like Walmart, GNC, Vitamin Shoppe, Costco, Target, CVS, Walgreens, korger, Food Lion or RiteAid.
+Because the company has multi-level marketing (MLM) component to it, it's sold in stores like Walmart, GNC, Vitamin Shoppe, Costco, Target, CVS, Walgreens, Kroger, Food Lion or RiteAid.

 Rather, it can be purchased either from a Plexus Ambassador or directly from PlexusWorldWide.com, the official company website.
 When ordering Plexus the website, you first have to create an account.
 When you do, you don't have to provide information on the Plexus ambassador you heard about it from.